MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 & 3 - The Seven Churches.md

 Why a pillar?
 - Permanent and unshakable in His kingdom.
 - You'll be eternally secure in Gods presence as He is always in the temple.
 - You are highly honoured by Him.
-Pillars are usually named or decorated to honour important people
+Pillars are usually named or decorated to honour important people. ==Galatians 2:9== - Paul refers to church leaders as pillars
 >'He who has an ear, let him hear what the Spirit says to the churches.’ ' ==Revelation 3:13== https://www.bible.com/bible/59/REV.3.13